-As an image-maker, what is your creative vision, and which techniques might best articulate and refine that vision?
-During this intensive and enriching five-night, six-day workshop, we will explore several photographic techniques including cyanotypes, photogrammetry, digital capture, and time-lapse imaging, allowing us to work and play together towards our own individual discoveries.
-Our subjects will include the flora and landscape of the grounds of the Artists Program, the night sky, and, of course, ourselves.
-Applicants accepted pending review by workshop leader Robert Buelteman.
+Description: As a creative, how do you generate your vision, and which image-making techniques best support you in articulating and refining that vision?
+During this fun and enriching six-night, seven-day workshop, we explore several photographic techniques including cyanotypes, photogrammetry, digital capture, and time-lapse imaging, allowing us to work and play together towards our own individual discoveries.
+Our subjects will include the flora and landscape of the exceptional grounds of the Artists Program, the night sky, and, of course, ourselves.
+A maximum of 10 will be applicants accepted pending review by workshop leader Robert Buelteman.

 Application fee: $10

-Includes 5 nights/6days lodging, all food, and local transportation from and to the San Francisco Airport.
+Includes 6 nights lodging, all food, and local transportation from and to the San Francisco Airport.

 or by clicking on the APPLY button on the top left of this page.